-The treatments generally fall into two categories: an alternative therapy which probably relies on the placebo effect, or a change in lifestyle.
+The treatments generally fall into two categories: an alternative therapy which probably relies on the placebo effect, or psychosocial (e.g. reducing stress).
 No matter what type of treatment or therapy is used, in all cases there is an increase in positive goals, motivation and attitude, and it is likely that it is this change that results in a recovery from CFS by normalising the functioning of the HPA axis and related systems.
 For more details on exactly how an increase in goals and movitation can result in physiological changes and a recovery from CFS, see the Persistent Burnout Theory.

 It should be noted that we do not recommend or endorse any of the alternative therapies discussed in these reports.
 Such treatments are likely to be expensive and potentially dangerous, and many owe their benefit purely to the placebo effect.